sunwuzhou03/Reinforcement-Learning-Study/README.md

 # Algorithm
 ## Implemented algorithm
-dqn, ddqn
+dqn, double dqn
-reinforce, reinforce with target ac, ac with target
+reinforce, reinforce with baseline ac, ac with target, a2c, a2c with target ppo

 ## To-be-implemented algorithm
+dueling dqn
+a3c
-ppo, trpo
+trpo
 ddpg
 sac